Special Info for these Crazy Times:

 Please also check out our Planning Guide for these unusual times.

-Bottom Line Up Front, we think this is an amazing time to go to Walt Disney World!
+We think this is an amazing time to go to Walt Disney World!
 You just have to put up with the bad (covid inconveniences), to experience the very good (extreme low attendance and amazingly high cast to guest ratio)!

 Disclaimer: Those who are afraid of catching covid, those who are in the at risk population, or those who are at risk of passing it on to someone who is at risk, should not be going to, or working at WDW.